RohanGK517/Hospital_Management/README.md

 Step-2: Then Download the zipped folder from github and unzip it.

-Step-3: Open Command Prompt and navigate to hospital folder using the command:
+Step-3: Open the main file and enter cmd in the navigation bar path.
+It will redirect you to command prompt with the project path

 Step-4: Now, install Django by using the command: pip install django